vpsfreecz/vpsadminos/docs/containers/datasets.md

 ```

 All container's subdatasets are considered an integral part of the container,
-i.e. they are exported or migrated together with the container.
+i.e. they are exported or sent together with the container.
 For this reason,
 it is not recommended to cross-mount subdatasets of one container to another
 container, as you would have to maintain that dependency on your own.